Troubleshooting

 You can perform the following on inconsistent objects:

-• Ignore: CDO ignores the inconsistency between objects and retains their values.
+• Ignore: Security Cloud Control ignores the inconsistency between objects and retains their values.
 The objects will no longer be listed under the inconsistency category.

-• Merge: CDO combines all selected objects and their values into a single object group.
+• Merge: Security Cloud Control combines all selected objects and their values into a single object group.

-• Rename: CDO allows you to rename one of the inconsistent objects and give it a new name.
+• Rename: Security Cloud Control allows you to rename one of the inconsistent objects and give it a new name.

-• Convert Shared Network Objects to Overrides: CDO allows you to combine inconsistent shared objects (with or without overrides) into a single shared object with overrides.
+• Convert Shared Network Objects to Overrides: Security Cloud Control allows you to combine inconsistent shared objects (with or without overrides) into a single shared object with overrides.
 The most common default value from the inconsistent objects is set as a default in the newly formed object.

 Note